TylerRice27/fs-journal/quizzes/week06.md

 **1.** What is the entrypoint of an application?
 <!-- enter you answer in the space below -->
 ```
+Entry point is a point in a program where the execution of a program begins, and where the program has access to command line arguments
 ```
 **2.** What is the difference between a vue `component` and `page`?
 <!-- enter you answer in the space below -->
 ```
+A Page is where you will have a collection of components for your webpage.
+A component is where your functionality will be for that component.
 ```
 **3.** What feature of Vue can be used to repeat an element using a collection of data?
 <!-- enter you answer in the space below -->
 ```
+V-for
 ```
 **4.** What are the three tags that make up a Vue component?
 <!-- enter you answer in the space below -->